codingmak/Assessment/README.md

 Assessment

+Project files:
+main.tf
+config.tf
+outputs.tf
+security.tf
+variables.tf
+variables.tfvars
+(created) terraform.plan

 Install Terraform

 To run files:

-1. Make sure that you have aws-cli installed.
+1. aws-cli should be installed.

-2. Configure your aws settings in your ~/.aws/credentials with the Access Id Key and Secret Key
+2. Configure your aws settings in your ~/.aws/credentials with your Access Id Key and Secret Key

 3. Run command to initialize in directory: terraform init